code-chimp/Documentation/Tooling.md

 ## [Sublime Text 3](https://www.sublimetext.com/3)

 First install the [Package Control](https://packagecontrol.io/) addon.
-This is my preferred "other than Visual Studio" editor, but you have to get purchase a license.
+This is my preferred "other than Visual Studio" editor, but you have to purchase a license.
 It says "in beta" on the site, but I have been reliably using this for years now.

 - AdvancedNewFile - to start a new file just hit ```ctl+alt+n``` then start typing the path of the file you want to create relative to the root of the project. **ninja magic**